Remembering Uncle Phil: The Green Beret Who Saved Me With His Heart

 “Which would you rather?” she barked.

 I knew better than to go home.
 Mom was in a mood.
 Instead of grieving, she would be lashing out at everyone near her.
-So I stayed in Yosemite, where the Spotted Owls’ wails echoed off the granite cliffs and helped me mourn my favorite uncle’s death.
+So I stayed in Yosemite, where the Spotted Owls’ wails echoed off the granite cliffs, harmonizing with my sobs as I mourned my favorite uncle’s death.

 If only my Uncle Phil could have lived longer, I could have asked him the questions that didn’t occur to me when I was younger.